equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. _parameterization_keywords:

 The keywords in this section are used to define a parametrization of the ECLIPSE model.
-I.e., defining which parameters to change in a sensitivity analysis and/or history matching project.
+I.e. defining which parameters to change in a sensitivity analysis and/or history matching project.